 - 10.6 A circular shall be issued in respect of - (a) transactions that require, or in the reasonable opinion of the trustee or the management company require, holders' approval; and - (b) material information in relation to the scheme. - 10.7 The following are examples of circumstances in or in relation to which a circular shall be issued.
-These examples do not constitute a complete list: - (a) transactions that require, or that in the reasonable opinion of the trustee or the management company require, holders' approval at a general meeting, including a proposal to: - (i) issue new units (other than units issued pursuant to a dividend reinvestment plan) that requires holders' approval under Chapter 12; - (ii) enter into a merger or acquisition; - (iii) enter into a disposal of real estate within a period of less than two years since acquisition; - (iv) change the management company of the scheme; - change the general character or nature of the scheme, such as the investment objective and/or policy of the scheme; - (vi) alter the level or structure of fees and charges only if such alteration requires holders' approval; - (vii) enter into a connected party transaction which requires holders' approval under Chapter 8; and - (viii) request de-authorisation or delisting of the scheme. - (b) material information in relation to the scheme includes, but is not limited to: - (i) a transaction (other than a connected party transaction) the value of which exceeds 15% of the gross asset value of the scheme; - (ii) a transaction (other than a connected party transaction) for services performed in relation to the real estate of the scheme the value of which exceeds 15% of the aggregate value that the scheme committed to spend or has spent on services relating to real estate of the scheme during the twelve months preceding the relevant transaction; - (iii) a material change in the scheme's financial forecast; - (iv) an issue of new units (other than units issued pursuant to a dividend reinvestment plan) that does not require holders' approval; and - (v) a valuation of the real estate of the scheme, conducted upon request by the trustee under 4.2(d). - 10.8 A circular shall be sent within 21 days to holders after the issuance of an announcement.
-Where a general meeting is to be held, the relevant circular shall be sent to holders 21 days (for special resolution) and 14 days (for ordinary resolution) prior to the day of such meeting.
+These examples do not constitute a complete list: - (a) transactions that require, or that in the reasonable opinion of the trustee or the management company require, holders' approval at a general meeting, including a proposal to: - (i) issue new units (other than units issued pursuant to a dividend reinvestment plan) that requires holders' approval under Chapter 12; - (ii) enter into a merger or takeover; - (iii) enter into a disposal of real estate within a period of less than two years since acquisition; - (iv) change the management company of the scheme; - (v) change the general character or nature of the scheme, such as the investment objective and/or policy of the scheme;

+- (vi) alter the level or structure of fees and charges only if such alteration requires holders' approval; and - (vii) [deleted] - (viii) request de-authorisation or delisting of the scheme. - (b) material information in relation to the scheme includes, but is not limited to: - (i) [deleted] - (ii) [deleted] - (iii) a material change in the scheme's financial forecast; and - (iv) [deleted] - (v) a valuation of the real estate of the scheme, conducted upon request by the trustee under 4.2(d). - 10.7A A circular shall be issued in respect of a connected party transaction or a notifiable transaction in accordance with Chapter 8 or 10.10B (as the case may be) where applicable. - 10.8 In general, a circular shall be sent within 15 business days to holders after the issuance of an announcement.
+Where a general meeting is to be held, the relevant circular shall be sent to holders at the same time as or before the scheme gives the relevant notice of general meeting. - Note: In determining the timing within which a circular shall be despatched to holders, reference should generally be made to requirements applicable to listed companies under the Listing Rules (modified as appropriate pursuant to 2.26) to the extent appropriate and practicable except as otherwise provided in this Code or the guidelines issued by the Commission from time to time.
+The management company should refer to the relevant requirements under the Listing Rules, for example, in cases where a delay in distribution of the circular by the date previously announced is expected and where it is aware of any material information relating to the transaction after the circular is issued. - 10.9 The following guidance shall be borne in mind in preparing circulars that are required by the Code: - (a) the primary objective of the circular is to enable holders to properly and in an informed manner examine the reasonableness and fairness of the proposed transaction.
+The balance of advantage or disadvantage to the scheme shall therefore be readily apparent to enable a holder to reach his own conclusions on the proposal; - (b) the circular shall provide sufficient information to holders to evaluate the proposal; and - (c) where applicable, provide a fair and objective valuation of the relevant real estate of the scheme.